MichaelTanji/security_career_assessment_screen/ALPHA.md

 * Put it down and look at the tropical fish in the wall tank.
 * Ask the receptionist for something else to read; you’re a g-d adult!
 ---
-You made a mistake, but didn’t realize it at the time.
+You made a mistake but didn’t realize it at the time.
 The mistake became public and circumstances are such that someone else is getting all the blame.
 This is not a trivial matter and the repercussions could be severe.

 * Better them than me.
 * Reveal the source of the problem anonymously and without naming names.
 The problem will get fixed and no one has to get in trouble.